Driver in custody after crashing into Philly T-Mobile store

 PHILADELPHIA (CBS) -- A driver is in police custody after crashing into a T-Mobile store in Philadelphia's Ogontz neighborhood.
 The crash happened right next to a police station.

-Police say it happened around 11 p.m.
+The Philadelphia Police Department said it happened around 11 p.m.
 Tuesday night at the T-Mobile on North Broad and Champlost Streets, right across the street from the 35th District police station.

+People at the scene told CBS Philadelphia that once the driver crashed, he tried to run away but police caught up with him.

 The car was lodged inside the store before it was removed a short time later.